Blog

 The first step is to ensure that you meet the qualification guidelines set by Google to create and manage a Google My Business listing.
 Next, make sure that you’ve set up your account correctly so that you can manage your listings from one central location.
 If you have lots of locations that have never been centralized with Google My Business, you might have a mess at first because some of the locations may have great listings while others haven’t even claimed their business yet.

 If you don’t already manage your Google My Business listing, the first thing you need to do is set up an account.
-Create a Google account with your business name as the domain, for example, [email protected].
+Create a Google account with your business name as the domain, for example, manager@acme.com.
 Next, you’ll need to create a Google business account, if you don’t already have one.
 This will be the main account that you manage all of the locations.

 As the business owner or manager, it's important that you retain primary ownership of your Google My Business Account.
 You can add other managers and owners (either marketing agencies, third parties, or local owners) to your listings as needed.
 If you’ve worked with an agency in the past and they’re the primary owner, you have the right to ask for ownership of the account.
 This means that even if you change agencies, you’ll still retain control of your account.